PsyTask | API Docs

 Or, you can use the bundlers (like Vite, Bun, etc.) to transpile it.

-The psychology tasks are just like PPTs, they both have a series of scenes.
-So writing a psychology task only requires 2 steps:
+The psychology tasks are just like PPTs; they both have a series of scenes.
+So writing a task only requires 2 steps: creating and showing scenes.

 using simpleText = app.scene(